Parameterizing the Angular Distribution of Emission: A Model for TOF-PET Low-Count Reconstruction: Simulation setup

-The weights $(\gamma_1, \gamma_2)$ for the \textit{PADE}$_{\textrm{v0}}$ model were obtained with a grid search, enabled by using the GNU parallel software~\cite{Tange2011a}.
+The weights $(\gamma_1, \gamma_2)$ for the \textit{PADE}$_{\textrm{opt}}$ model were obtained with a grid search, enabled by using the GNU parallel software~\cite{Tange2011a}.
 Values of $10^{-3}$ to $10^{5}$ for $\gamma_1$ and values of $10^{-5}$ to $10^{2}$ for $\gamma_2$ with multiplicative steps of ten were considered.
 For each combination of $(\gamma_1, \gamma_2)$, the solutions obtained over 250 iterations of the solver were registered for the ten simulations.
 The mean CRC and COV values were extracted and the $(\gamma_1, \gamma_2)$ pair yielding the highest CRC ratio for the smallest spots was selected. $(\gamma_1, \gamma_2)$ pair were excluded if the CRC ratio of any group of spots were overestimated by more than 10\%, if the mean bias over the background was larger than 0.5 or if the number of expected coincidences deviated by more than 1\%.
-The $(\gamma_1, \gamma_2)$ pair for the \textit{PADE}$_{\textrm{v0}}$ model were (100.0, 10.0).
-As for the \textit{Extended} model, $\gamma_2$ was equal to 0.01.
+The optimum $(\gamma_1, \gamma_2)$ pair for the \textit{PADE}$_{\textrm{opt}}$ model were found to be (100.0, 10.0).
+As for the \textit{Extended} model, the optimal $\gamma_2$ was found to be 0.01.